Chengiopanax sciadophylloides: Uses

-Known as koshiabura (コシアブラ), gonzetsu and gonzetsunoki in Japanese cuisine, it is foraged in the wild in Spring for the young leaves as sansai ("mountain vegetables").
-Called the "queen of sansai".
-Often used in tempura but popular in a range of dishes.
-The highest grade of buds is as small as a calligraphy brush and so named fude ha ("leaf of brush").
+Known as koshiabura (コシアブラ), gonzetsu and gonzetsunoki in Japanese cuisine, it is foraged in the wild in spring for the young leaves as sansai ("mountain vegetables").
+It is called the "queen of sansai" and often used in tempura, but also popular in a range of dishes.
+The highest grade of buds is as small as a calligraphy brush, and thus called fude ha ("leaf of brush").

-A decoction of the roots, tea of the root bark, and tea of the leaf were used in the Niigata Prefecture as a folk remedy.
+A decoction of the roots, tea of the root bark, and tea of the leaf were used in Niigata Prefecture as a folk remedy.

 A lacquer-like coating material called kinshitsu (金漆) used to be made from the sap.
 The polyacetylenes in the plant sap were polymerised by sunlight to produce the hard resin varnish.
 Two other members of the Araliaceae, Dendropanax trifidus and Gamblea innovans, may also have been sources for this lacquer in Japan.
-The lacquer was used to prevent corrosion of suits of armour and helmets, with related species providing a similar lacquer used in China during the T'ang dynasty and in Korea.
+The lacquer was used to prevent corrosion of suits of armour and helmets, with related species providing a similar lacquer used in China during the Tang dynasty and in Korea.

 The wood is used for general construction and for chopsticks.
 The wood is regarded as auspicious and is valued in the Sasano-Bori doll carving tradition in Yonezawa (along with the wood of the Pagoda Tree) for its strength and flexibility.